isomerpages/nlb-curiocity/_events/Curiocity Showcase/Bras Basah: Its Unique & Eclectic Identity.md

 _____

 <details>
 <summary><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#353839">With a myriad of places for entertainment, recreation, books and food, Bras Basah was definitely a lively and bustling district full of activities in the past.
-This was vividly described by renowned local poet and academic Edwin Thumboo in his poem on Bras Basah in 1953 made available via the Singapore Memory Project portal.
+This was vividly described by renowned local poet and academic Edwin Thumboo in his poem on Bras Basah in 1953 made available via the <a href="https://www.singaporememory.sg/contents/SMB-7c36308f-e5d8-42a4-981a-b175738e7d4e">Singapore Memory Project portal</a>.
 Click to read the poem.</span></summary>
 <br>
 <span style="font-weight: 400; font-size: 20px; font-style: normal; color:#778899">Where the first Rendezvous brooded
 By a row of old shophouses, since sadly slain,